DaisukeNagata/multiple_circle_chart/README.md

-late CircleDataItem c = CircleDataItem(
+late CircleDataItem c = CircleDataItem( late CircleDataItem c = CircleDataItem(

       /// circleForwardFlg is forward or reverse.
-    true,
+      circleForwardFlg: true,

       /// CircleShader is an end type circle None has no knob.
-    CircleShader.circleNone,
+      circleShader: CircleShader.circleNone,

       /// ComplementCircle is the tuning when the circle is changed to large or small.
-    0.05,
+      complementCircle: 0.05,

       /// circleSizeValue.
-    _circleSize,
+      circleSizeValue: _circleSize,

-    /// CircleLabelValue is reverse.
-    0.0,

-    /// circleLabelSpeedValue is speed.
-    0.0,

-    /// circleCounterValue is forward.
-    0.0,

-    /// circleSpeedCounterValue is speed.
-    0.0,

       /// circleStrokeWidth is the thickness of the circle.
-    30.0,
+      circleStrokeWidth: 30.0,

-    /// circleShadowValue is The shadow range value 0.01,
+      /// circleShadowValue is The shadow range value

-    /// circlePointerValue is The size of the knob.
-    15,
+      circleShadowValue: 0.01,

       /// circleDuration is circle animation speed
-    _speedValue.toInt(),
+      circleDuration: _speedValue.toInt(),

       /// circleColor is the color of the knob.
-    Colors.green,
+      circleColor: Colors.green,

       /// circleColor is the shadow color of the knob.
-    Colors.black,
+      circleShadowColor: Colors.black,

       /// circleRoundColor is The base color of circleRoundColor.
-    Colors.grey,
+      circleRoundColor: Colors.grey,

       /// circleController is CircleProgressController.
-    controller,
+      circleController: controller,

-    /// circleColorList is Determines the gradient color. setColor,
+      /// circleColorList is Determines the gradient color.
-  );
+      circleColorList: setColor);
 ```

 #### In the double array, the last element and the next element first have the same color and become a gradation.